• Skip to primary navigation

 Notes and substitutions

-• Beef: I used boneless shank and chuck roast.
-Boneless beef shank, also called shin, is a lean cut with collagen-rich connective tissue that takes longer to cook.
+• Beef: I used a combination of boneless shank and chuck roast.
+Boneless beef shank, also called shin, is a lean cut with collagen-rich connective tissue perfect for slow cooking.
 Chuck roast is inexpensive, full of beefy flavor, and great for feeding a crowd.

-• Vegetables: You can also use banana blossoms (also known as banana hearts or flowers), napa cabbage, or okra.
+• Vegetables: You can also use banana blossom (also known as banana heart or flower), napa cabbage, or okra.

 How to make this recipe